arrufat/optionguess/README.md

 # Option Guess

-Option Guess is a library that hooks on the [GLib.OptionEntry][optionentry] and displays colourful messages.
+Option Guess is a library that hooks on the [GLib.OptionEntry][optionentry] and displays colourful messages for command line applications written in [Vala][vala].

 Moreover, if the user has specified an incorrect option, it will suggest the closest option available.
 I have wanted this feature since I saw the amazing command line parser for [Rust][rust], [clap][clap].